-Once you have done the Node-RED upgrade as user PI…use these 4 lines (again as user PI)..
+Once you have done the Node-RED upgrade as user PI…you can use these 4 lines (again as user PI)..

 node-red-stop cd /home/pi/.node-red npm rebuild sqlite3 node-red-start

-Be warned – the SQLITE rebuild will throw out MANY warnings… even in November 2020 – the improved NR script and the 4 lines above DO solve the SQLITE upgrade problem – but you MUST be in the right directory as indicated for the latter).
+Be warned – the SQLITE rebuild will throw out MANY warnings… even back in November 2020 – the improved NR script and the 4 lines above DID solve the SQLITE upgrade problem – but you MUST be in the correct directory as indicated for the latter).
 Use the 4 lines above AFTER upgrading Node-Red and perferably before starting to run Node-Red.

 I originally noted while upgrading other NR nodes – that when it came to the SQLITE update in the NR pallette manager, SQLITE failed.
 I stopped NR and ran the above – which usually worked but this has always been a CONSTANT pain as there is always the chance that this fix would not work.
 It does seem to work just fine now but ALWAYS make a backup before upgrading SQLITE in particular.

 The above represents a TINY fraction of the warning messages you see during the SQLITE rebuild.
 They are mainly utterly pointless warnings but watch out for any ERRORS – they will be reasonably obvious.